 When it comes to the FreeStride Trainer FS9i vs the FS7i and the entry level FS5i, the main things to consider are the price, the console and the incline/decline capability.

-The FS9i is the most expensive, at around $2,199 on sale, but it does give you more features and capabilities than the other two ellipticals, including more workouts, resistance levels and most importantly, decline capability that none of the other FreeStriders or any NordicTrack ellipticals have.
+The FS9i is the most expensive, at around $2,799 on sale (sometimes cheaper), but it does give you more features and capabilities than the other two ellipticals, including more workouts, resistance levels and most importantly, decline capability that none of the other FreeStrider Trainers or any NordicTrack ellipticals have.

 So if you want the most of everything, and decline training is something that really interests you, then the FS9i will be the right choice for you.